metalbear-co/mirrord.dev/content/docs/using-mirrord/steal.md

 Note that both `header_filter` and `path_filter` take regex value, so for example `"header_filter": "X-Header-.+: header-value-.+"` would work.

 ## What's next?
-1. If your local process reads from a queue, you might want to test out the [pause feature](/docs/guides/pause/), which temporarily pauses the remote target so it doesn't compete with your local process for queue messages.
+1. If your local process reads from a queue, you might want to test out the [pause feature](/docs/using-mirrord/pause/), which temporarily pauses the remote target so it doesn't compete with your local process for queue messages.
-2. If you don't want to impersonate a remote target - for example, if you want to run a tool in the context of your cluster - check out our [guide on the targetless mode](/docs/guides/targetless/).
+2. If you don't want to impersonate a remote target - for example, if you want to run a tool in the context of your cluster - check out our [guide on the targetless mode](/docs/using-mirrord/targetless/).
-3. If you just want to learn more about mirrord, why not checkout our [architecture](/docs/overview/architecture/) or [configuration](/docs/overview/configuration/) sections?
+3. If you just want to learn more about mirrord, why not check out our [architecture]({{< ref "/docs/reference/architecture" >}} "architecture") or [configuration]({{< ref "/docs/reference/configuration" >}} "configuration") sections?